iZettle/dropwizard-metrics-influxdb/README.md

 and it creates tha following tags: `metricName`, `package`, `className`, and `method`.

-### Gauge Grouping
+### Gauge and Counter Grouping

-Gauge grouping is enabled by default.
+Gauge/Counter grouping is enabled by default (both configured separately).
 This will turn a set of metrics into a measurement with separate fields like so: